LifeMoves thanks its Corporate Partners

 Engage your employees in volunteer team-building activities that support homeless families and individuals.
 Projects include interactive builds of much-needed client kits, organizing donations, or improving a facility.
 Learn more about corporate volunteer opportunities.

-LifeMoves has three signature visibility–building events each year that provide excellent opportunities for your company to co-brand, sponsor or underwrite to get maximum exposure for all the good work you are doing in the community!
+LifeMoves has two signature visibility–building events each year that provide excellent opportunities for your company to co-brand, sponsor or underwrite to get maximum exposure for all the good work you are doing in the community!

 These inspiring events are purposeful investments made by the organization to promote visibility and awareness for cost-effective and long-lasting solutions for homelessness in the Peninsula/Silicon Valley region.
 These events also introduce the organization and its mission to new donors and volunteers, and they help raise critically needed funds for LifeMoves programs.
 To fully leverage any event we undertake, we work closely with our corporate partners to co-brand, create buzz through social media and attract more positive support overall for both LifeMoves and our corporate partners.